mortzdk/localStorage/README.md

 # isLoaded

-To ensure that the localStorage polyfill is fully loaded a function has been added to the polyfill.
-The function `isLoaded` on the localStorage object is supposed to be run before any use of the localStorage object.
-If the object is an instance of the FlashStorage, the function is used to ensure that the flash file is loaded.
-In any other case the function will call the callback function immediately.
+To ensure that the localStorage polyfill is fully loaded a method has been added to the polyfill.
+The method `isLoaded` on the localStorage object is supposed to be run before any use of the localStorage object.
+If the object is an instance of the FlashStorage, the method is used to ensure that the flash file is loaded and ready.
+In any other case the method will call the callback function immediately.
+If the `isLoaded` method is not available in the `localStorage` object, it means that the object is the native object and it can be used immediately as well.

 <pre>
 var func = function () {